Asset Publisher

 Increase in geographical range

 In the past two years, the world has experienced an unprecedented wave of avian influenza (H5N1) that has affected -and killed - a great number of domestic and wild birds in many regions, including the Antarctica.
-The spread of avian influenza in wild birds could have a devastating effect on the biodiversity of our ecosystems.
+The spread of avian influenza in wild species could have a devastating effect on the biodiversity of our ecosystems.

-And in number of species
+And a greater number of species

 Photo: Dattatreya Patra / Unsplash